 The world of fashion is, in itself, a fairytale to many.
 But for Colleen Hill, associate curator of The Museum at the Fashion Institute of Technology (MFIT), the wonderland of fairy stories is a potent source of inspiration for designers.
 For the young talents at FIT, the magical sphere of myths and fables can prove to be the necessary impetus to unleash their inner creative spirits, much like waking up the sleeping beauty within.

-FIT’s recently opened exhibition titled Fairy Tale Fashion acts as a visual demonstration of the impact of fairy stories in fashion and life at large.
-Hill and her team are featuring up to 80 objects in the exhibition illustrating different characters of the famous fables and folklore of Hans Christian Andersen, the Grimm Brothers, and Charles Perrault.
-The dramatic settings are created by celebrated architect Kim Ackert.
+FIT’s exhibition titled Fairy Tale Fashion acted as a visual demonstration of the impact of fairy stories in fashion and life at large.
+Hill and her team featured up to 80 objects in the exhibition illustrating different characters of the famous fables and folklore of Hans Christian Andersen, the Grimm Brothers, and Charles Perrault.
+The dramatic settings were created by celebrated architect Kim Ackert.

 Manish Arora, dress, 2010 (remade 2015), France.

-Visitors walk–through a forest–to meet Rapunzel, Little Red Riding Hood and Snow White before reaching a castle housing Beauty and the Beast, The Snow Queen and Cinderella.
-They continue exploring the sea section to meet the Little Mermaid and The Snow Maidens.
-Finally, they reach the parallel worlds to be greeted by Alice in Wonderland and The Wizard of Oz.
+Visitors walked–through a forest–to meet Rapunzel, Little Red Riding Hood and Snow White before reaching a castle housing Beauty and the Beast, The Snow Queen and Cinderella.
+They continued exploring the sea section to meet the Little Mermaid and The Snow Maidens.
+Finally, they reached the parallel worlds to be greeted by Alice in Wonderland and The Wizard of Oz.

-Garments and accessories dating from 18th century to the present day are displayed around the show.
-Some leading labels, like Tom Ford, Giles, Prada, Dolce and Gabbana, Mary Katrantzou, Marchesa, and Alexander McQueen, among others, have filled the main gallery with their fantastical creations.
-But these form only one part of this positively chimerical exhibition.
+Garments and accessories dating from 18th century to the present day were displayed at the show.
+Some leading labels, like Tom Ford, Giles, Prada, Dolce and Gabbana, Mary Katrantzou, Marchesa, and Alexander McQueen, among others, filled the main gallery with their fantastical creations.
+But these only formed one part of this positively chimerical exhibition.

-Kirsty Mitchell’s much acclaimed Wonderland series of photographs make an appearance here.
-Vivid illustrations by Arthur Rackham, A. H. Watson and Edmund Dulac touch us with their poignancy.
-Once more, we feel the intensity of this dreamlike state however short lived.
+Kirsty Mitchell’s much acclaimed Wonderland series of photographs made an appearance here.
+Vivid illustrations by Arthur Rackham, A. H. Watson and Edmund Dulac touched us with their poignancy.
+Once more, we felt the intensity of this dreamlike state however short lived.
 Perhaps there lies our connection with these fairytales, something that this exhibition helps to remind us.
 However, we were keen to have Hill’s opinion about fairytale’s impact on the mainstream fashion and beyond.